Date: 25th November 2025

 Banff: is where you’ll need to go for serious night life, Canmore just doesn’t have it.

-Climbing Gear: Vertical Addiction, near Safeway, is a true small specialty store with just the right quantity of maps, shoes, ropes and other outdoor hardware.
+Climbing Gear: Vertical Addiction, near Safeway, is our true small specialty store with just the right quantity of maps, shoes, ropes and other outdoor hardware.
 The owner, Benoit, has worked really hard to make this place a success, and it’s great to have it here in town.
-Prices are usually competitive with MEC in Calgary too, a rarity in Canmore.
+Prices are usually competitive with Calgary too, a rarity in Canmore.

-Valhalla Pure has a much larger selection of clothing, travel stuff and pots and pans, and also sells a decent selection of hardware.
+Valhalla Pure has a larger selection of clothing, travel and camping stuff/pots and pans, and also sells a small selection of hardware.
+Nice people too.

-The Canmore Climbing Gym is our bouldering gym run by the illustrious Sonnie Trotter and other local legends.
+The Canmore Climbing Gym is our small but good bouldering gym, solid local scene.
 Everything you need to climb 5.15.
 Avoid the after-work hours, it gets really busy, but chill the rest of the time.

 Gear Up: rents most ice climbing and mountaineering gear (boots, ice axes, crampons, etc) if you need some in a hurry, nice to have this service in a local shop.
 The staff there is also knowledgable about touring gear (re-does skins, mounts bindings, etc), good people.

-Grocery Stores: Sav-On (used to be Sobey’s, before that IGA) and Safeway are both monolithic big city style stores; Safeway does have the better selection.
+Grocery Stores: Sav-On and Safeway are both monolithic big city style stores; Sav On does have the better selection.
 Nutters (in the strip mall across from the Drake and the Rose and Crown) has a lot of organic produce in a small space (well, it’s about 1/500th the size of the average Whole Foods but at twice the price).
 Valbella’s has good meats, bread.

 Rusticana is a downtown convenience store that’s open early and late, and has some “real” groceries at a decent price.
 Good selection of Red Bull too :).